 Marketing Geography Staff Contact: School Office CP15 S1 L2 T2 Prerequisite: MARK2042.
 This prerequisite does not apply to students enrolled in course 3010.
-Note/s: Subject to availability of staff.
+Note/s: Not offered in 1997.

 Organisation and operation of the marketing function and trends in its performance.
 Merchandising strategies of wholesalers and retailers and the consequent location patterns of consumer oriented enterprises within cities.
 Retail feasibility studies and the structure and analysis of market areas in intra-urban areas.
 Consumer spatial behaviour, including search and decision processes.
 Shopping centre images and spatial choice models.